Origin

 Passings

-William died in 1813 around the age of 68 in Charlston.
-He was returned and buried in Winnsboro, Fairfield county, South Carolina.
-Venturers
+William died in 1800 around the age of 68 in Winnsboro, Fairfield county, South Carolina. [source?]

 He is buried beside the first wife (Dorthea Wright) of his brother, Colonel John Winn, at Winnsboro, South Carolina.
 MS [pictures/follow up?]